 Maureen Quilligan.
 "Thomas Pynchon and the Language of Allegory."
 Critical Essays on Thomas Pynchon.
 Ed.
 Richard Pearce.
 G.K.
 Hall, Boston, Massachusetts, United States (1981): 187-212

-- Antwerp: Damage after V-2 hit Antwerp.
+- Damage after V-2 hit Antwerp.
 The photograph does not show the dust that covered the site for many hours, making it very difficult to organise a rescue operation.
 As for the rocket hitting the Rex theatre (16 December 1944): 1,200 spectators were watching The Plainsmen, a Buffalo Bill movie.
 Of them, 567 died.

-- Gravity's Rainbow, Domination and Freedom is one of the many studies devoted to Pynchon's works.
+- Gravity's Rainbow, Domination and Freedom (Herman, Weisenburger) is one of the many studies devoted to Pynchon's works.
 It is brilliant.

 - A cover of the Russian translation (2012).

-- The Conference Gravity's Rainbow: The First 25 Years was organised in Antwerp in 1997.
+- A conference Gravity's Rainbow: The First 25 Years was organised in Antwerp in 1997.
 The conference papers are collected in Approach and Avoid: Pynchon Notes 42-43, Spring-Fall 1998 and guest edited by Luc Herman, the conference organiser.
 Information on the movie and number of victims is from his Introduction on page 9.
 Picture shows V2 damage in Van Stralenstraat, Antwerp. (© Fotowerken Frans Claes).